elraro/freepbx-asterisk-arm/README.md

 This image assumes that you are using a reverse proxy such as [jwilder/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) and optionally the Let's Encrypt Proxy Companion @ https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion in order to serve your pages.
 However, it will run just fine on it's own if you map appropriate ports.

 You will also need an external MySQL/MariaDB container, although it can use an internally provided service (not recommended).

+# Installation

+Automated builds of the image are available on [Github](https://github.com/elraro/freepbx-asterisk-arm/pkgs/container/freepbx-asterisk-arm) and is the recommended method of installation.

+    docker pull elraro/freepbx-asterisk-arm:(imagetag)

+The following image tags are available:

+* `latest` - Asterisk 18, Freepbx 15 - Ubuntu Focal

+You can also visit the image tags section on [Github](https://github.com/elraro/freepbx-asterisk-arm/pkgs/container/freepbx-asterisk-arm) to pull a version that follows the CHANGELOG.

+## Quick Start

+* The quickest way to get started is using [docker-compose](https://github.com/elraro/freepbx-asterisk-arm/blob/master/docker-compose.yaml).
+See the example's folder for a working docker-compose.yml that can be modified for development or production use.
+* Set various environment variables to understand the capabilities of this image.
+* Map persistent storage for access to configuration and data files for backup.
+* Make networking ports available for public access if necessary

+The first boot can take from 3 minutes - 30 minutes depending on your internet connection as there is a considerable amount of downloading to do!

+Login to the web server's admin URL (default /admin) and enter in your admin username, admin password, and email address and start configuring the system!

 Properly working with IVR and call forwarding to an extension on a Raspberry pi 4 32-bit architecture.